 Either you or us may form your New Mexico company.
 Doing it yourself will save you some money, but it comes at the cost of having to provide your personal information.
 When new companies are filed, the Secretary asks for the name of the personal handling the paperwork.
 Only go this route if you do not care about privacy.
 Find our guide for incorporating in New Mexico below.

 Choosing one of our incorporation packages comes with a few benefits.
 The first is that we will list our information rather than yours.
 This ensures your ownership is private.
 We charge $199 total, this includes all New Mexico Secretary of State fees, your first year of registered agent service, important documents, free mail forwarding and more.

 We submit your information to the Secretary on the same day we receive it from you.
 We don't charge any "expedite" fees, because we believe in doing things quickly for everyone.
 There is no sense in making you wait two weeks for your company when you can have things done immediately.
-Follow the relevant links to form an LLC or a corporation.
+Follow the relevant links to form an LLC or set up a virtual office.

 So you're aware, if you form your company yourself, then your identity will not be kept private, nor will you receive important documents such as an operating agreement.

 Perform a business name search here.
 The secretary does not consider singular and plural usages of a word to be distinguishable.
 They also do not consider words such as "the" and "and" to be distinguishable.
 Keep this in mind when choosing a company name!

 Use our professional New Mexico registered agent service for $75.
 You may use the document center for storing corporate documents.

 File your articles here.
 The first step is to create an online account.
 After registering and validating, you may proceed to complete the required forms.
 The whole process takes approximately 25 minutes.

 Pay your $50 filing fee.
 The Secretary will usually accept your company within 48-72 hours of receiving the paperwork.